-The UPC is developing its own "European" body of case law, with the court of appeal expected to take an active role in shaping the law.
-In the meantime, the substantive law will likely resemble the national laws of the judges' home countries.
-The UPC is also considering EPO appellate decisions as persuasive authority.
+The UPC is developing its own "European" body of case law, with the court of appeal taking an active role in shaping the law.
+In the meantime, UPC judges are in many cases looking to the national laws of their home countries.